 - Personality changes.

 - Sensitivity to light or sound.

 - Rapid heartbeat and heart palpitations.

 It’s common for users who experience withdrawal symptoms to continue taking Ativan so that they can function normally throughout the day.
-Some people who abuse prescription medications have intense cravings for the medication when they don’t have it.
+Some people who abuse prescription medications have intense cravings for the medications when they don’t have them.